On the facet pivot simplex method for linear programming: The facet pivot simplex algorithm

 \subsection{Finite iterations of the facet pivot simplex algorithm}

-Convergence of conventional (vertex) simplex method depends on if cycling occurs or not, which has been realized \cite{hoffman53} shortly after Dantzig published his brilliant work.
-It is well-known that the conventional vertex simplex method will find the optimal solution in finite iterations if cycling will not occur, which is true if Bland's rule is used \cite{bland77}.
-The cycling problem for conventional vertex simplex method has been studied by a number of authors, for example, \cite{beale55,zornig06}.
-Cycling is also observed for facet pivot simplex method while we test Netlib benchmark problems.
-Cycling is a phenomenon that the iterates move in a cycle.
-For the conventional vertex simplex method, when a basic feasible solution is degenerate, after a few iterations using a vertex simplex algorithm, it may returns to a previously constructed basic feasible solution.
-For the facet pivot simplex method, we observed that a set of base constraints may be repeated after some iterations.
-For both conventional and facet pivot simplex methods, when cycling happens, there is no improvement in objective function and they may stay away from the optimal solution.
+Convergence of the conventional (vertex pivot) simplex method depends on if cycling occurs or not, which was realized \cite{hoffman53} shortly after Dantzig published his seminal work.
+It is well-known that the conventional vertex pivot simplex method will find the optimal solution in finite iterations if cycling does not occur, which is true if Bland's rule is used \cite{bland77}.
+The cycling problem for conventional vertex pivot simplex method has been studied by several authors, for example, \cite{beale55,hm04,zornig06}.
+Cycling is a phenomenon where the iterates move in a cycle.
+For the conventional vertex pivot simplex method, when a basic feasible solution is degenerate, after a few iterations using a vertex pivot simplex algorithm, it may return to a previously constructed basic feasible solution.
+For the facet pivot simplex method, it is observed that a set of base constraints may be repeated after some iterations.
+For both vertex and facet pivot simplex methods, when cycling happens, there is no change in objective function and the optimal solution may never be reached.

-Similar to Bland's rule \cite{bland77} for conventional simplex method, if (a) the least/lowest index rule is applied in the selection of the entering constraint, and (b) the least/lowest index rule is applied when a tie occurs in the selection of leaving constraints, then the facet pivot simplex algorithm will find the optimal solution in finite steps.
+Similar to Bland's rule \cite{bland77} for the conventional simplex method, if (a) the least/lowest index rule is applied in the selection of the entering constraint, and (b) the least/lowest index rule is applied when a tie occurs in the selection of leaving constraints, then the facet pivot simplex algorithm will find the optimal solution in finite steps.
 This can be shown by the following arguments.

 First, the number of bases of the linear programming Problem (\ref{stdGeneralLP}) is finite.
-Let $N=m+n+2d$, and denote the number $n$-combinations in a set of $N$ elements as $C(N,d)$, it is straightforward to see that the number of bases of Problem (\ref{stdGeneralLP}) is at most $C(N,d)$.
+Let $N=m+n+2d$, and denote the number of $d$-combinations in a set of $N$ elements as $C(N,d)$, it is straightforward to see that the number of bases of Problem (\ref{stdGeneralLP}) is at most $C(N,d)$.
 Second, in every iteration, we have seen from (\ref{diffC}) and (\ref{tmp3a}) that the objective function is monotonically non-deceasing.
-Third, Liu et. al. showed \cite{ltz21} the following result which is similar to Bland's theorem.
+Third, Liu et. al. \cite{ltz21} showed the following result which is similar to Bland's theorem.